-Once the bias tape was sewn I folded it over to the front of the pocket and pinned it in place.
+After I applied the bias tape on the apron, I folded it over to the front of the pocket and pinned it in place.
 Then I stitched it in place.

-I placed the pocket on top front side of the apron along the bottom.
+I placed the pocket on the top front side of the apron along the bottom.

 Next, I sewed in a basting stitch line along the pocket sides and bottom.